ptorres-rise8/GRC-Playground/Policy-As-Code/Lab-03-IAM-Policy-Audits/README.md

 Here’s what a dangerously permissive IAM policy looks like:

 - It uses `"Action": "*"` — this means **any** action is allowed.
-Read, write, delete, escalate privileges, turn off logging—you name it, it’s allowed.
+Read, write, delete, escalate privileges, turn off logging, you name it, it’s allowed.
 - It uses `"Resource": "*"` — this means **everything** in the environment is fair game: all users, all buckets, all logs, all resources.
 - It lacks any conditions, restrictions, or scope.
 There’s no limit to what this policy can access or who can assume it.

-In human terms, it’s like giving someone the keys to your house, your car, your bank account—and then setting your alarm code as “1234.”
+In human terms, it’s like giving someone the keys to your house, your car, and your bank account and then setting your alarm code as “1234.”

 ### Why is this bad?